guillem-gelabert/blog/content/posts/x-frame-options.md

 ---
-title: "X Frame Options: iframes are so 2005"
+title: "X-Frame-Options: iframes are so 2005"
 date: 2020-08-25T08:45:52+02:00
 draft: false
 ---